pachyderm/pachyderm/examples/ml/neon/README.md

 ## Getting Started

 - Clone this repo or download the files for the example.
-- Download the training data [here](https://ai-classroom.nyc3.digitaloceanspaces.com/labeledTrainData.tsv).
+- Download the training data by clicking [here](https://ai-classroom.nyc3.digitaloceanspaces.com/labeledTrainData.tsv).

 ## Deploying Pachyderm